aetperf/aetperf.github.io/_posts/WP_2021-07-22-Goldbach-s-Comet-with-Numba-and-Datashader.md

 ### Elapsed time

 Now we compare the running time of the sequential and parallel versions of `compute_g_vector`.
-The code is running on a laptop with 8 cores (Intel(R) i7-7700HQ CPU @ 2.80GHz).
+The code is running on a laptop with 8 cores [Intel i7-7700HQ CPU @ 2.80GHz].

 ```python